Priscy94/Quality-queens-wk-6-1-bookstore/docs/tests/Qualityqueens_final-report.md

   ![TC-CART-05](screenshots/TC-CART-05.png)

 ## 7.4 Release Recommendation & Risk-Based Mitigations
-- Based on our comprehensive testing and the current status of the application, the QA team **DOES NOT RECOMMEND RELEASE** for Bookworm's Corner v1.0.0.
+- Based on our comprehensive testing and the current status of the application, the QA team **DOES NOT RECOMMEND RELEASE** for E-commerce Bookstore application, v1.0.0.
 - The application must undergo another development cycle to address the critical defects.
 The following recommendations are provided to mitigate the identified risks and guide the path to a successful release:

 ### Recommendations Aligned with Risks: